lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

    a.
 Click on the View dropdown.
 We have four main data sets in the splashpage -- Diagnoses, Encounters, Health Factors, and Measures -- along with three ways to view each -- vizualized as charts of trends over time, as counts per month, and as raw data.
 All is sortable and filterable.
    b.
 What filtering options are available?
 Filter to your **[ ]** to see trends relevant to your team vision of **[ ]** for the last two years.
 For each "viz" chart, you can filter on location and clinic name (upper left) to zoom in to the team's patients.
    **Options:**

-  *+ vizDiag: See trends in what types of diagnoses the facility/team is spending their time on (data are based on the primary diagnosis of each encounter, not the problem list for each patient).
+  + *vizDiag: See trends in what types of diagnoses the facility/team is spending their time on (data are based on the primary diagnosis of each encounter, not the problem list for each patient).*
-  + vizEnc: See trends in what services the facility/team is spending their time providing.
+  + *vizEnc: See trends in what services the facility/team is spending their time providing.*
-  *+ vizHF: See trends in what specifics the faclility/team's patients are getting in their encounters (in vis," this is a very long list. "dataEnc" can be sorted by encounter type, to see more detail on what happens in any one encounter type in each service).
+  + *vizHF: See trends in what specifics the faclility/team's patients are getting in their encounters (in vis," this is a very long list. "dataEnc" can be sorted by encounter type, to see more detail on what happens in any one encounter type in each service).*
-  *+ vizMeas: See trends in what standard measures the facility is using on their patients.
-Are they screening more for alcohol use disorder or depression or PTSD?
+  + *vizMeas: See trends in what standard measures the facility is using on their patients.
+Are they screening more for alcohol use disorder or depression or PTSD?*

 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/> ***00:25***

-4. Your Team Data Folder - Scroll to your team folder at the bottom of the page.
+## 3. Your Team Data Folder - Scroll to your team folder at the bottom of the page.
   a.
 Open the data_ui folder and open your team data ui in Excel.
   b.
 Click on Control tab.
   c.
 Click on the cell next to the word "Station" and click on your station number.
 If you have any issues with permissions, Team PSD can help you.